-Multimodal AI Is Transforming E-commerce CX
+Multimodal CX: How AI Is Transforming E-commerce Customer Experience

 Shoppers no longer browse and buy in a single modality.
 They speak to voice assistants, snap photos, read reviews, and chat with support—often in the same session.
 Multimodal AI stitches these signals together to deliver context-aware experiences that feel intuitive and fast.
 For technical leaders, the mandate is clear: pair advanced models with production-grade data, MLOps, and guardrails to turn novelty into measurable business value.